c9katayama/vaadin-gradle-spring-security-starter/README.md

 # Vaadin-Gradle-Spring-Security-Starter

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
+This project can be used as a starting point to create your own Vaadin application with Gradle, Spring Boot and Spring Security.
 It contains all the necessary configuration and some placeholder files to get you started.

 ## Running the application